 DNA Packaging: From String to Chromosome

-DNA packaging works in hierarchical levels:
+packaging works in hierarchical levels:

 - Chromatin fiber — nucleosomes packed together (~30 nm fiber)